-Figure 5 - Great Seneca Connector and Montgomery Village Connector
+Figure 5 - Great Seneca ConnectorLakeforest and Montgomery Village Connector, Shown with the Great Seneca Connector

-Note: The Colors Represent Transportation Policy Areas.
 Alignment and stop locations subject to change based on ongoing and subsequent facility planning.

 THE REGIONAL BENEFITS OF PROPOSED CONNECTORS

 The Germantown, Life Sciences, and Montgomery Village Connectors each offer utility for commuter bus service.
 Corridor Forward's Managed Lanes Enhanced Commuter Bus option evaluation, as well as the Plan's network evaluation, suggests that there is demand between Frederick and the Life Sciences Center and points spanning between Montgomery Village and Tysons.